A Long Story (Anat Fort album)

-A Long Story is an album by pianist and composer Anat Fort recorded in Brooklyn in 2004 and released on the ECM label in 2007.
+A Long Story is an album by pianist and composer Anat Fort recorded in Brooklyn in March 2004 and released on ECM in January 2007.
+The quartet features Perry Robinson on clarinet and ocarina and rhythm section Ed Schuller and Paul Motian.

 Reception

-The five star Allmusic review by Stephen Eddins states "Fort sets up a basic cool jazz sound and then strays far enough from the expectations she has created to keep the listener constantly engaged and intrigued...
-The strong character of each of the players and Fort's slightly offbeat musical material make every piece on this outstanding album a pleasure".
+The five star AllMusic review by Stephen Eddins states "Fort sets up a basic cool jazz sound and then strays far enough from the expectations she has created to keep the listener constantly engaged and intrigued...
+The strong character of each of the players and Fort's slightly offbeat musical material make every piece on this outstanding album a pleasure."

 PopMatters correspondent Matt Cibula reflected "It’s pretty seldom that people can turn down the volume on this crazy world and really concentrate on things that really matter.
-Like comfortable shoes, and good spicy Spanish wine, and brilliant jazz albums like this".
+Like comfortable shoes, and good spicy Spanish wine, and brilliant jazz albums like this."

 Writing for All About Jazz, Dan McClenaghan noted "A Long Story is one of a handful of albums that can be listened to again and again while revealing different aspects of itself each time.
-Highly recommended".
+Highly recommended."

 Less enthusiastic was the JazzTimes review by Thomas Conrad which observed "Fort is a minimalist.
 She postulates elemental figures, spare lines that she hopes are suggestive.
-Such a less-is-more approach requires a special muse, and Fort’s ideas are mostly melodically slight".
+Such a less-is-more approach requires a special muse, and Fort’s ideas are mostly melodically slight."